PX4/PX4-user_guide/en/flight_modes/README.md

   > to *Stabilized mode* in order to be able to disarm.
 If landing is correctly
   > detected, motors will spin down after touch down and then disarm shortly after.
   > If the motors keep spinning at higher RPM or start spinning up, first switch
-  > to *Stabilized Mode*, and then disarm.
-Be aware that the Vehicle may tip over
+  > to *Stabilized mode*, and then disarm.
+Be aware that the vehicle may tip over
-  > on the Ground due to GPS drift.
+  > on the ground due to GPS drift.

 ## Auto modes {#auto-modes}